Tuesday, January 02, 2024

 Thank you for reading this far!
 Perhaps you’re reassuring yourself you have tons of content, a good number of followers on your social pages, a CRM and automation platform that informs salespeople when they need to make calls and an events calendar that’s finally going to kick properly back into gear in 2023.

 Sure.
-But you’re still missing out on an ongoing nurturing programme that offers extra eyes on your content from an already engaged community of over 60,000 SMB and enterprise, IT and Security buying professionals.
+But you’re still missing out on an ongoing nurturing programme that offers extra eyes on your content from an already engaged community of over 70K senior enterprise and SMB, IT and Security buying professionals.

 If community-based marketing and sales feel like they should be on your agenda, then we’d love to show you how this could be a viable and productive programme in your 2023 calendar.